 Remove seitan dough ball from your large mixing bowl and place onto one of the tin foil sheets, pressing into a rectangular shape.
 The formed dough should be about 6 inches wide and 1 to 1 ½ inches thick.

 Carefully wrap the seitan dough with tin foil, starting with the bottom edge, then both sides, then the top.
 Place the rough edge of the tin foil-wrapped seitan down onto the second sheet and repeat, creating a well-sealed, firmly packed seitan roast.

 Remove the seitan once done baking and let sit for 5 – 10 minutes before unwrapping the tin foil.
-Allow this vegan meat to cool for as long as possible since it will firm and become easier to cut when not fresh out of the oven.
+Cool this vegan meat for as long as possible since it will firm and become easier to cut when not fresh out of the oven.

 Your objective for the sweet donair sauce recipe is to condense (thicken) coconut milk while adding more sweetness and a tangy flavor.

 To do this, simply whisk all sauce ingredients together in a pot over medium heat.
 Continue to whisk every 1 – 2 minutes until the sauce has thickened.
 This process takes about 30 minutes but is well worth it.

 The final sauce is easily pourable, but it’s done when it starts to stick to the pot and whisk.
 It will also thicken as it cools, so don’t hesitate to take it off the stove before it’s at a serving-ready consistency.